BECOMING A CERTIFIED SPECIALIST

 Fees (Effective Jan.
 1, 2013)

 The Legal Specialization Program is nonprofit and completely self-funded by fees collected from applicants, specialists, education providers and accredited organizations.
 All fees collected directly support the work of the program.
+There is also a charge for taking the examination, and an extra charge for those who wish to type their answers using a computer.

 ||$350 (submitted with re-certification application every five years, but no additional examination is necessary)